raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 Goal:

-- reuse the same DAG runner and run history,
+- reuse the same run launcher and run history,
 - isolate non-weight source mappings and calculation differences,
 - avoid copying TANF-specific assumptions into program families where they do not apply.